vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

   image: https://viktorkoves.com/post-assets/ev-roadtrip/ev-roadtrip-social-image.png
   description:
-    If you haven't driven electric before, a road trip might sound impossible - but I want to tell you about driving from Chicago to Kentucky to Mammoth Caves.
+    If you haven't driven electric before, a road trip might sound impossible - but I want to tell you about my road trip from Chicago to Kentucky's Mammoth Caves in a rented EV.
 stylesheets:
  - articles/ev-road-trip.css
 scripts: